A unified logical framework for explanations in classifier systems: Extensions

 and the following rule of inference:

 \end{definition}

-It is routine exercise to verify that the equivalences in Definition \ref{axiomatics2} are valid for the class $\mathbf{CM}$ and that the rule of replacement of equivalents (\ref{ax:rulere}) preserves validity.
-The completeness of $\bcldc$ for this class of models follows from Theorem \ref{theo:comp1}, in view of the fact that the reduction axioms and the rule of replacement of proved equivalents can be used to find, for any $\mathcal{L}^{\mathit{dyn}} $-formula, a provably equivalent $\mathcal{L} $-formula.
+It is routine exercise to verify that the equivalences in Definition \ref{axiomatics2 dyn} are valid for the class $\mathbf{CM}$ and that the rule of replacement of equivalents (\ref{ax:rulere}) preserves validity.
+The completeness of $\bcldc$ (resp. $\wbcldc$) for this class of models under the finite-variable assumptions (resp. infinite-variable assumption) follows from Corollary \ref{theo:comp1} (resp.
+Corollary \ref{theo:comp1 inf}), in view of the fact that the reduction axioms and the rule of replacement of proved equivalents can be used to find, for any $\mathcal{L}^{\mathit{dyn}} $-formula, a provably equivalent $\mathcal{L} $-formula.